 \begin{proof} By Lemma~\ref{l:E(x) is dense in Y}-(i), the set

-is a dense $G_\delta$ subset of $X$. \end{proof}
+is a dense \(G_\delta\) subset of \(X\). \end{proof}

-\begin{lemma} Let \(X\) be a topological space, let \(Y\) be a second countable topological space, and let \(E\subset X\times Y\) be a continuous relation.
-If every source fiber of $E$ is a Baire space, then the following properties hold: \begin{enumerate}[\textup{(}i\textup{)}]
+\begin{lemma} Let \(X\) be a metrizable topological space, let \(Y\) be a second countable topological space, and let \(E\subseteq X\times Y\) be a continuous relation.
+If every target fiber of \(E\) is a Baire space, then the following properties hold: \begin{enumerate}[\textup{(}i\textup{)}]

 \item If \(A\) is a \(G_\delta\) subset of \(Y\), then